creme332/reddit-spam-bot-detector/README.md

 115.44958793954774
 True
 ```
-The first number is the indicates the likelihood of the account being a spam bot. (the higher the number the more likely)
+The first number is indicates the likelihood of being a spam bot. (the higher the number the more likely)

 The function returns True if the user `u/Most-Boring-Bot` is a spam bot.

-Algorithm works best when the user has more than 20 posts and more than 20 comments and when k > 30
+Algorithm works best when the user has more than 20 posts/comments and when k > 30

 `data.txt` contains a list of Reddit usernames of bots and real people which have been used for testing.